dnsimple/dnsimple-support/content/articles/dns_record_normalization_and_validation.markdown

 ### Normalizations

-Our system will only normalize the `value` of the provided CAA record content as follows:
+Our system will only normalize the `value` part of the provided CAA record content as follows:
 - We will add the double quote `"` wrapper when you provide a `value` without it.
 While doing that, we will also escape any double quote `"` characters in the original `value`.

    <info>